-When you lease a dedicated server, you're paying for exclusive access to a physical server-- and a good hosting company like Hivelocity will give you plenty of options for configuring that computer.
-As with a personal computer that you might buy for yourself, some of the configuration options for a dedicated server cost more than others.
-In this article, we'll discuss some of those options and explain why they can affect your dedicated server price.
+When you lease dedicated servers, you’re paying for exclusive access to a physical server– and a good hosting company like Hivelocity will give you plenty of options for configuring that computer.
+As with a personal computer that you might buy for yourself, some of the configuration options for dedicated servers cost more than others.
+In this article, we’ll discuss some of those options and explain why they can affect your dedicated servers’ price.

 Linux is a free and open-source operating system.
 Windows, on the other hand, is commercial software.
 To use it, you must pay a license fee.
 Choose Linux if you want the cheapest dedicated server option.
-Although a Windows-based dedicated server costs more, some people choose Windows because they're familiar with the environment or prefer to use Windows software.
+Although Windows-based dedicated servers cost more, some people choose Windows because they’re familiar with the environment or prefer to use Windows software.
 Hivelocity is able to provide most any version of Windows to its customers for a nominal monthly fee eliminating any need to purchase software from Microsoft outright.
-Both operating systems have their supporters and detractors so it is a matter of taste and skill sets that determines the right OS for you.
+Both operating systems have their supporters and detractors so it is a matter of taste and skill sets that determine the right OS for you.

 Metered vs. Unmetered Bandwidth